No Products in the Cart

 Coverage:

-Defects due to manufacturing error.
+Defects due to manufacturing errors.

 The warranty is valid for six months from the date of purchase.